mikelee1313/SPO_Branding/README.md

 ## Authentication

-The script uses certificate thumbprint authentication with an Entra ID App Registration:
+The script supports two authentication methods via Entra ID App Registration:

+1. **Certificate-based Authentication**
+   - Set `AuthType = "Certificate"` in the configuration
+   - Provide the certificate thumbprint in the `Thumbprint` parameter
+   - The certificate must be installed in the certificate store of the machine running the script
+   - More secure method, recommended for production environments

+2. **Client Secret Authentication**
+   - Set `AuthType = "ClientSecret"` in the configuration
+   - Provide the client secret in the `ClientSecret` parameter
+   - Simpler to set up but less secure than certificate-based authentication

 ### Entra ID App Registration Setup

 1. Create an Entra ID App Registration in the Azure Portal
-2. Generate a certificate and upload it to the app registration
-3. Note the certificate thumbprint
-4. Grant the app the necessary SharePoint permissions:
+2. Grant the app the necessary SharePoint permissions:
    - SharePoint: `Sites.FullControl.All`
+3. Choose your authentication method:
+   - For certificate: Generate a certificate and upload it to the app registration, note the thumbprint
+   - For client secret: Create a new client secret and save the value securely
-5. Configure the app details in the script configuration section
+4. Configure the app details and your chosen authentication method in the script configuration section

 This approach eliminates the need for user credentials or interactive login, providing a secure and automated solution for branding deployment.

+## Throttling Protection

+The script implements smart throttling protection with exponential backoff to handle SharePoint API throttling gracefully:

+- **MaxRetries**: Maximum number of retry attempts for throttled requests (default: 5)
+- **RetryInitialWait**: Initial wait time in seconds before first retry (default: 2)
+- **RetryFactor**: Multiplicative factor for subsequent retry waits (default: 2)

+With these settings, if a request is throttled:
+1. First retry will wait 2 seconds
+2. Second retry will wait 4 seconds (2 × 2)
+3. Third retry will wait 8 seconds (4 × 2)
+4. Fourth retry will wait 16 seconds (8 × 2)
+5. Fifth retry will wait 32 seconds (16 × 2)

+This exponential backoff strategy helps the script gracefully handle throttling situations when deploying branding to many sites or in environments with high API traffic.

 ## Logging